List of Magic Knight Rayearth characters: Ascot

 Ascot (アスコット, Asukotto) One of the followers of Zagato, is a young child with the ability to summon monsters, whom he considers to be his friends.
 Although hideous, they have no ill will, but villagers still fear them.
 Homeless and without parents, Ascot was never well received anywhere with his monsters until Zagato offered to give him and his friends a home in exchange for serving under him.
 Consumed by hatred and loneliness, his heart is full of selfish feelings reflected in a poor image and attitude of evil and cruel child.
-His real age is unknown so we don't know if Ascot is really a child and it's possible that his physical appearance is produced by the poverty of his soul and the lack of affection.
+His real age is unknown whether Ascot is really a child or not.
+It's possible that his physical appearance is produced by the poverty of his soul and the lack of affection.

 In the anime he destroys Presea's house with his monsters, and essentially causes her death.
 Later, he confronts the Knights again but Umi slaps him for using his friends and causing them pain.
 This causes a change of heart in Ascot, he learns the true meaning of friendship and he then forsakes Zagato.
 In the second series, his appearance changes, now he is a tall and nice young man who has managed to grow thanks to the lessons learned in the past, the power of his will and the love he feels for Umi.
 Now his behavior is calm and sweet towards people.
 While he still summons monsters, he has learned other spells from Clef to avoid using his friends as living weapons.
 He is able to tell Umi his feelings before she leaves to fight Tarta & Tatra.
 Umi replies that she loves him as well, but just as much as everyone else in Cephiro, and that she didn't have any romantic feelings for him.
 This saddens Ascot a bit, but he still continues to try and win her heart.

-In the manga, his story is similar to the anime in the first season, he starts as an evil child who changes thanks to Umi's lessons, the only change is that he never kills Presea.
+In the manga and 2026 anime, his story is similar to the anime in the first season, he starts as an evil child who changes thanks to Umi's lessons, the only change is that he never kills Presea.
 In the second season, he becomes in a tall young man as well for the same reasons described above.
 He decide to use his own magic instead of the "summoning magic" to avoid hurting his monsters and to learn how to fend for himself.
 Even though he never confesses his feelings to Umi, he gets Umi's affection much more than in the anime.
-They are closer and always smile when they are together, even Mokona shows us that there is a special connection between them.
+They are closer and always smile when they are together, even Mokona reveals that there is a special connection between them.
 It is strongly implied that there is a budding relationship between Umi and Ascot near the end of the story so it is a more fortunate relationship than in the anime.

 He is named after the Honda Ascot.